tkongx0/TempConvert/README.md

 * XAMPP (Apache Module)

 ## Setup
-To run this project, move main TempConvert folder into htdocs (if using XAMPP) or into your web servers file directory to run the main index.php file with a browser.
+To run this project, move main TempConvert folder into htdocs (if using XAMPP) or into your web servers file directory.
+Make sure Apache service is started, then use browser and nagivate to http://localhost/TempConvert/index.php

 ## Future Implementations (To-dos)
 * Run multiple conversions at once (m_process.php)